jaimefps/super-container-experiments/README.md

   * The object literal must at least have a 'type' key (even when no reducer responds to it).
   * The 'payload' key is what holds the value for the new state for the reducers that handle this 'type' (as seen above in step 4).

+  Note that the ex_reducer.js file in step 4 has a case for `SWITCH_BOOLEAN`, that is how the Store knows what state key should be affected by an action's payload.

+  Hence, all reducer functions that contain a `SWITCH_BOOLEAN` case will be affected by this action.

 #### 7. Now you can use the function in your component, and affect the Store with it!

 The component has access to the function by means of `this.props.switchBoolean`, and the Store key `boolean` is now within its scope of influence.

 You can now switch the boolean value with a button that invokes the function and takes `this.props.boolean` as the parameter, which is in fact the Store's 'boolean'.

 ```javascript
 // @ components/App.js